CH PEOPLE.jpeg

 Do residents have their own kitchens?

-How will Shepherd Village be physically maintained?
+How is Shepherd Village be physically maintained?

 Members are responsible for the interior maintenance of their individual homes.
-Exterior maintenance and maintenance of the commonWe’ll decide how to organize doing the work together.
-Some of the work is paid for with Homeowners Association fees.
+Exterior maintenance and maintenance of the common property is shared.
+Some of the work is done by community members (for example, we get together on the first Friday of every month to clean the Common House) while some is contracted out and paid for with Homeowners Association fees..

 How “green” is Shepherd Village?

-What about covered parking?
+Is there covered parking?

 The community is pedestrian friendly, with a design that gives people priority over cars.
 Each household has one covered parking space available, mostly carports, with some garages.
 There are also clustered open parking spaces.